Next Generation Air Transportation System: Equipage

-To encourage equipage, the FAA uses a combination of rules where needed, such as with Automatic Dependent Surveillance–Broadcast (ADS-B), and incentives where beneficial, for example with Data Communications (Data Comm), to achieve equipage levels that support the business case for the system under acquisition.
+To boost equipage, the FAA used a combination of rules where needed, such as with Automatic Dependent Surveillance–Broadcast (ADS-B), and incentives where beneficial, for example with Data Communications (Data Comm), to achieve equipage levels that supported the business case for the system under acquisition.
+Locations with a high mixed equipage environment create challenges for air traffic controllers to uniformly apply a NextGen improvement.

-Fewer than 26,000 general aviation aircraft were equipped with ADS-B in July 2017, but as many as 160,000 needed it installed by January 1, 2020, to fly in certain airspace.
-According to July 2017 FAA data, 1,229 out of nearly 7,000 commercial aircraft and 25,662 of 160,000 general aviation aircraft have purchased and installed ADS-B avionics.
-As of October 1, 2022, 153,436 U.S. aircraft were properly equipped for ADS-B. Through an FAA incentive and industry investment, the Data Comm program exceeded its goal of 1,900 domestic air carrier aircraft equipped by 2019.
-As of October 2019, an estimated 7,800 aircraft were equipped.
+Through an FAA incentive and industry spending, the Data Comm program exceeded its goal of 1,900 domestic air carrier aircraft equipped by 2019.
+As of June 2024, more than 11,300 aircraft were equipped for tower service and 6,700 for en route services.
+No regional aircraft were equipped for Data Comm as of January 2023.

+As of September 2022, almost every air transport aircraft was equipped for area navigation operations and some required navigation performance (RNP) procedures, but equipage rates ranged from 78 to 88 percent for other types of RNP procedures.

+A total of 169,116 U.S. aircraft were properly equipped for ADS-B as of January 1, 2025, which is more than 70 percent of U.S. registered aircraft.
+About 60 percent of the aircraft are equipped with optional ADS-B In.

-To achieve the full benefits of trajectory-based operations, users must equip with the required avionics, including Performance Based Navigation, Data Comm, and ADS-B In, and industry agrees on the value of equipping despite the difficulties.
+To achieve the full benefits of trajectory-based operations, users must equip with the required avionics, including Performance Based Navigation, Data Comm, and ADS-B In, and industry agrees on the value of equipping despite the costs.
 The FAA and NextGen Advisory Committee partnered to create a minimum capability list that covers communications, navigation, surveillance, and resiliency.
 The list serves as a guide of recommended minimum aircraft capabilities and associated equipage needed to derive the maximum benefit from NextGen investments and operational improvements.

 Training

-Implementing trajectory-based operations will require cultural changes among air traffic controllers and industry.
-Training and other human factors changes will be necessary for air traffic controllers, pilots, traffic flow managers, and dispatchers.
-Industry will need to work closely with the FAA as the agency moves to this new model.
+Implementing trajectory-based operations requires cultural changes among air traffic controllers and industry.
+Training and other human factors changes are necessary for air traffic controllers, pilots, traffic flow managers, and dispatchers.
+Industry need to work closely with the FAA as the agency moves to this new form of air traffic management.
 To maximize throughput, airlines and others have to agree that throughput and predictability are the primary metrics the FAA will use to judge the system's effectiveness.
 This could be different from, or even in some cases counter to, the traditional flight efficiency metrics used by airlines including reduced delay, reduced track miles, and reduced fuel burn.

 Operational integration

 Operational integration of all air-ground capabilities is needed to achieve the full benefits of NextGen.
 Due to the integrated nature of NextGen, many of its component systems are mutually dependent on one or more other systems.
+For example, time-based management works best when aircraft can fly the appropriate navigation procedures.
 The FAA implements systems through segments that the stakeholder community agrees are useful and that balance costs and benefits.
 The FAA expects to complete implementation of all major planned systems by 2030 but not the full integration necessary to provide all anticipated NextGen benefits.